-- 1. Scrapies Tag required - 2.
+- 1. Scrapies Tag required. - 2.
 Entries in the market meat goat class must be either wethers or does (no bucks allowed) and will be shown shorn (no more than 3/8-inch hair). - 3.
 Market Meat Goats must weigh a minimum of 50 pounds.
 There is no maximum limit.
 Underweight goats will show in a separate class and not be eligible for Grand or Reserve. - 4.
 This division will be weighed at the fair without blankets.
 The classes may be divided by weight to make two or more uniform classes. - 5.
 May be shown with or without horns. - 6.
-Goats must have their milk teeth to be eligible to compete in the market classes - 7.
-If you are showing a Dairy wether, refer to the Dairy division. - 8.
-Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats) - 9.
+Goats must have their milk teeth to be eligible to compete in the market classes. - Boer/Dairy cross will show in Market Meat class.
+If you are showing a 100% Dairy wether, refer to the Dairy division. - Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats). - 9.
 Champion and Reserve Champion of the light, middle and heavy weight divisions will show for Grand and Reserve Grand Market Meat Goat.

-• Class 1 - Market Meat Goat
+Class 1 - Market Meat Goat